bjuppa/carbonator/README.md

 in your app's `config/databases.php`.
 Don’t set it manually unless you need to, in which case it should be the same as the Laravel config, i.e `'UTC'`.
-Actually, pulling in `config('app.timezone')` in the database config file works too!.
+Actually, pulling in `config('app.timezone')` in the database config file works too!

 ## Other methods
 Here's a good read on [Getting MySQL To Do It](https://www.mettle.io/blog/post/mysql-php-timezone/) when it comes to timezones and PHP.